Zonning/Battery12vStats/README.md

 # Battery 12v Stats

-Library to keeps easy to obtain a 12v (battery) charge level in Arduino environment.
+Library to keep it easy to monitor a 12 Volts Battery charge level and Voltage in Arduino environment.

 This lib was made on top of [danilopinotti Battery18650Stats](https://github.com/danilopinotti/Battery18650Stats.git)

 ## Compatibility

-This Lib theoretically compatible with any ESP that has ACP pins and want to monitor a 12v Battery.
+This Lib is theoretically compatible with any ESP that has ADC pins and want to monitor a 12 Volt Battery.
 It's tested with:

 - [x] [WEMOS LOLIN32 Lite]